JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 The word 'know' contains noticeable elongation in the audio.

 the word 'ten' contains noticeable elongation in the audio.

+The word 'exactly' contains noticeable elongation in the audio.

 <audio controls>
     <source src="samples/openai_prolonged_4.wav" type="audio/wav">